jordanlevy001/ML_Wine_Quality/README.md

 As a result, the deep learning model might be able to identify variability in a dataset that a random forest model could miss.
 However, a random forest model with a sufficient number of estimators and tree depth should be able to perform at a similar capacity to most deep learning models.

 ## Results

+The principal component analysis (PCA) confirmed the four most important metrics for wine likeability are: volatile acidity, citric acid, sulphates, alcohol quantities.
+The most important of those four is alcohol quantity.

 ### Random Forest Classifer